NeonArray/arduino-exercises/README.md

-# arduino-exercises
+# Arduino Exercises

-These are just small programs as I learn my way around Arduinos
+These are just small programs as I learn my way around Arduinos.